By: Philipp Haller, Aleksandar Prokopec, Heather Miller, Viktor Klang, Roland Kuhn, and Vojin Jovanovic

 a request to the server and waiting for a response.

-The list of friends becomes available in the future f
+The list of friends becomes available in the future f once the server

 responds.